evertvandew/dsmgen/doc/design.md

 # Representation of the hierarchical model in diagrams

 Elements from the hierarchical model can be represented in diagrams.
 A representation can also have a parent, which is always another representation.
+This is used for ports belonging to the block, and for inner blocks within a composite block.

+Representations contain the database ID of the diagram they belong to.
+This means blocks can have representations in multiple diagrams.

+Each representation has a field `logical_class` that holds the type of the model entity represented by this particular representation.
+It is set during construction of the instance.